CraftAcademyLabs/ca_course/extras/react_aut/03_display_employees.md

 ## The "Inside"
 We will move from the "Outside" to the "Inside" and make sure we test drive the development of our new component.

-RRemember the TODO list we wrote a few minutes ago?
+Remember the TODO list we wrote a few minutes ago?
 Let's put it to work and write a specification for the `<EmployeeList>` component we want to build.

-We created our application using the `create-react-app` scaffolderr, so we already have `jest` installed.
+We created our application using the `create-react-app` scaffold, so we already have `jest` installed.
 We will enhance it with `enzyme` - a test utility that makes it easier to test React Components' output.
 We will need to install `enzyme` along with an Adapter corresponding to the version of react we are using (in this case React 16.8.6).
 We will also add a configuration file for `enzyme`

 ```bash
 $ yarn add --dev enzyme enzyme-adapter-react-16